NiceDice-Team/team-challange-front/README.md

 1. Builds the Docker container with production settings
 2. Runs E2E tests with Playwright
-3. Deploys to the staging/production environment
+3. Deploys to the staging environment

 For manual deployment, use the production docker-compose configuration: